David Cornell

-David Joseph "Dai" Cornell (born 28 March 1991) is a Welsh professional footballer who plays as a goalkeeper for club Preston North End.
+David Joseph "Dai" Cornell (born 28 March 1991) is a Welsh professional footballer who plays as a goalkeeper for club Leicester City.
 He is a former Wales under-21 international.

 Club career

 Swansea City

 After progressing through Swansea City's Academy, Cornell was included in Swansea's senior squad for their 2008 pre-season tour of Spain.
 However the 17-year old's progress was halted when he suffered a serious wrist injury on tour.
 Later that season, Cornell was called up to the first team bench for Swansea's fifth round FA Cup match against Fulham after loan signing Dimitrios Konstantopoulos was unable to extend his stay at the club.
 Ten days later, Cornell was included again on Swansea's bench for the# FA Cup fifth round replay against Fulham.
 After impressing manager Roberto Martínez, Cornell was installed as Dorus de Vries' understudy for the rest of the 2008–09 season but made no further appearances in Swansea's remaining matchday squads.

 Cornell made his professional debut for Swansea on 25 August 2009 when he was named in the starting line-up for the League Cup match against Scunthorpe United.
 In February 2010, Cornell signed a new three-and-a-half-year contract with Swansea to keep him at the club until July 2013.
 In the 2009–10 season, Cornell was included on the bench for 45 of Swansea's 46 Football League Championship games.

 Following loan spells at Port Talbot Town and Hereford United, Cornell returned to Swansea for the 2012–13 season as third choice goalkeeper.
 In September 2012, Cornell signed a new three-year deal, keeping him at the club until July 2015.
 Due to injuries to Michel Vorm and Gerhard Tremmel, Cornell was included on the bench on 14 occasions for Swansea during the season.

 On 28 May 2015, Swansea City confirmed that Cornell had been released from the club.